antonfirsov/docs/2020/08-Aug/interop/interop.md

 }
 ```

 The above requires the allocation of a delegate and the marshalling of that delegate to a function pointer.
 If the native function being called could hold on to the callback, we also need to ensure the delegate is not garbage collected.
+This detail is often missed, leading to intermittent "Callback on collected delegate" crashes.

 With the combination of function pointers and `UnmanagedCallersOnlyAttribute`, this can be rewritten as: